 Apart from literature he was an avid supporter of the visual arts and music.
 His donation of a Paul Henry picture ‘The Eel Weirs at Athlone’ to Athlone Library was hugely significant in the fact that it was the only public art display in Athlone at the time.
 He was passionate about classical music, evidenced by his substantial donation of recordings to the library for public use and he had a particularly high regard for tenor John McCormack.

 He lived most of his life in the town and spent a brief spell in Paris in his younger years (from 1951) where he socialised with Truman Capote and Gore Vidal, before spending the last 8 years of his life in Bath, England where he died in 1989.

 His bequest to the Arts Council of Ireland for “the benefit and advancement of the Arts in Athlone” has come to fruition and in partnership with Westmeath County Council three new artist residences have been agreed and developed for 2018 – 2020 to be located in Athlone.
-Year 1 will be a writer in residence, Year 2 an artist in residence and Year 3 a musician in residence.

 The John Broderick Residency Series, will honour the Athlone writer John Broderick.
 The series will, on an annual basis increase the awareness of the writer, his works, and his engagement and generosity to the people of Athlone.

 The residency is devised in partnership between the Arts Council of Ireland and Westmeath County Arts Office.